jump to navigation

 Everyone Wants a Piece of Tozer

-Aiden Wilson Tozer is perhaps my favorite Christian author.
+A.W.
+TozerAiden Wilson Tozer is perhaps my favorite Christian author.
 Every book of his that I have read has stunned me, driven me to tears, left me broken, raised me up again, and filled me with joy.
 I believe he was a prophet, too; you read his books written in the 1950s and they are still speaking directly to the state of the American Church today.

-A.W.
-TozerBut the one thing that I have never failed to understand is how so many Christians who would profoundly disagree with Tozer in many regards still hold him up as the gold standard of 20th and 21st century Evangelicalism.
+But one thing I’ve never understood is how so many Christians who would profoundly disagree with Tozer in many regards still hold him up as the gold standard of 20th and 21st century Evangelicalism.

-Tozer was completely anti-cessationist - Just this last week I included a Tozer quote saying as much.
-Tozer saw that the Church of 70AD and the church of 2005 AD are to be the same Church in power, giftings, and so on.
-Yet cessationists quote Tozer as if there was no issue with his opposition to their position.
+Tozer was completely anticessationist; just this last week I included a Tozer quote saying as much.
+Tozer saw that the Church of AD 70 and the church of AD 2005 are to be the same Church in power, giftings, and so on.
+Yet cessationists quote Tozer as if there were no issue with his opposition to their position.

-Tozer was not a proponent of Calvinism - I can’t remember him even mentioning that word in anything he’s written, yet Calvinists seem to love him, nonetheless.
+Tozer was not a proponent of Calvinism; I can’t remember him even mentioning that word in anything he’s written, yet Calvinists seem to love him, nonetheless.
 Just in the last few days both Steve Camp and Al Mohler held Tozer up as the example of doctrinally righteous Christianity.
 Curious.

-Tozer damned “easy believism” and Christianity as “entertainment” - Yet the bookstores of seeker-sensitive megachurches stock his books and their pastors even quote him.
+Tozer damned “easy believism” and Christianity as “entertainment”—yet the bookstores of seeker-sensitive megachurches stock his books and their pastors even quote him.

 If you’ve never read Tozer, I say, Stock up!
 Start with The Knowledge of the Holy.
 There’s more truth in one of his books than any hundred teachings out there on the Web.
 Having said that, you can find Tozer’s teachings and sayings all over the Web—just Google “AW Tozer”.
 I would encourage you to do so.

-It didn’t take two hours before someone got a hit off this post for “‘AW Tozer’ heretic” using Google.
+1. It didn’t take two hours before someone got a hit off this post for “‘AW Tozer’ heretic” using Google.

 First of all, I’m amazed at how fast Google indexes this blog after I used Google Sitemap to set up a Sitemap for it.